fleetdm/fleet/docs/Get started/FAQ.md

 ## How do I contact Fleet for support?

+A lot of questions can be answered [in the documentation](https://fleetdm.com/docs).

-For community support, visit https://fleetdm.com/support.
+To get help from the community, visit https://fleetdm.com/support.

 If your organization has Fleet Premium, you can [access professional support](https://fleetdm.com/customers/login) with a guaranteed response time.